euclidthedark/learning-c/README.md

 * Remember structures can be nested.
 * You can also create structs from factory functions.
 * You can declare structs with their literal definition, or by declaring them with a typedef.

+*Unions*

+// TODO: write about unions

+*Pointers and Arrays*

+Pointers and Arrays are usually talked about together, as they are very similar.

+**Pointers**

+	- * is the dereference and refrence operator.
+	- (*p)++ is how you increment pointers.
+	- & is the address of operator.